Nintendo World Cup: Gameplay

-At its core, the game follows the rules of football, but with noticeable differences.
+At its core, the game follows the rules of soccer, but with some noticeable differences.
 Each team has only six players (a goalkeeper, two defenders, a midfielder and two forwards).
-You control only one of them, but you can give commands (Pass/Shoot) to the others.
-Offsides are non-existent and fouls are not punished.
-Players can be knocked out by repeatedly sliding, tackling or shooting them, afterwards they will stay down for the rest of the half.
-Players can also use up to five "super shots" per half; these powerful, odd-looking shots are used whenever a player does a bicycle kick or most of the time when doing a diving header, or when he shoots after walking a certain number of steps.
+The players control only one of them, but can give orders (Pass/Shoot) to the others.
+Offsides is not present and fouls are not punished.
+Players can be knocked out by repeatedly tackling them.
+They will then stay down for the rest of the half.
+Players can also use up to five "super shots" per half.
+These powerful shots are used whenever a player does a bicycle kick or most of the time when doing a diving header, or when shooting after walking a certain number of steps.
 The "super shots" differ from team to team.
 The playing fields also differ in respect to material, e.g. ice, which heavily impacts movement of players and the ball.